This country-specific Q&A provides an overview to tax laws and regulations that may occur in Japan.

 Yes.
 Japanese corporation tax law has consolidated taxation regime.
 A Japanese corporation (a consolidated parent company) and its wholly-owned direct and indirect Japanese subsidiaries form the consolidated group.
 Foreign corporations, whether as a consolidated parent company or a consolidated subsidiary, cannot be included in the consolidated group.
 To qualify as a consolidated subsidiary, all of its issued shares must (save very limited exceptions) be wholly-owned, either directly or indirectly, by the Japanese corporation as the consolidated parent company.
 It is not allowed to “cherry-pick” subsidiaries to be subject to the consolidated taxation regime; so long as a subsidiary has a relationship of direct or indirect 100% shareholding with the consolidated parent company, it must be included.
 The consolidated taxation regime is elective, i.e., it shall apply only if the Japanese tax authority has approved the consolidated return filing based upon an application by the consolidated group.

 Under the consolidated taxation regime, taxable income of a member of the consolidated group will be offset against losses of another member.
-It must be noted, however, that, upon entering into the consolidated taxation regime, all the assets (including goodwill or enterprise value) of all the consolidated subsidiaries shall in principle be marked to market to crystalize all unrealized built-in gains and losses pertaining to those assets, and such consolidated subsidiaries will report taxable income (or losses) accordingly.
+It must be noted, however, that, upon entering into the consolidated taxation regime, certain principal assets of all the consolidated subsidiaries shall in principle be marked to market to crystalize all unrealized built-in gains and losses pertaining to those assets, and such consolidated subsidiaries will report taxable income (or losses) accordingly.
+The 2017 tax reform has made clear that self-created goodwill or enterprise value of the to-be-consolidated subsidiaries does not need to be marked to market (thus giving rise to no mark-to-market gains).
 Also, net operating loss carryforwards of all the consolidated subsidiaries shall in principle be disregarded in their entirety upon entering into the consolidated taxation regime.
 While there are several exceptions to these rules, they often become an obstacle for election of the consolidated taxation regime if no such exception is available.
 On the other hand, there is no mark-to-market requirement for the consolidated parent company and the net operating loss carryforwards of the consolidated parent company will survive the consolidation election.

 The consolidated taxation regime is currently for national corporation tax only.
 There is no consolidated taxation regime for local taxes (inhabitants tax and enterprise tax).